IncoCode/AccountInBank-GTA5/README.md

 Setting name | Valid values | Description
 --- | --- | ---
 MarkATMKey | [Look here](https://msdn.microsoft.com/en-us/library/system.windows.forms.keys(v=vs.110).aspx) | The key which marks the nearest ATM on the map
-OpenATMMenuKey | [Look here](https://msdn.microsoft.com/en-us/library/system.windows.forms.keys(v=vs.110).aspx) | The key which open ATM menu if you are near some ATM
+OpenATMMenuKey | [Look here](https://msdn.microsoft.com/en-us/library/system.windows.forms.keys(v=vs.110).aspx) | The key which opens ATM menu if you are near some ATM
-LoseCashOnDeath | True / False | Lose all cash when you die LoseCashOnArrest | True / False | Lose all cash when you get arrested ShowAllATMLocations | True / False | Show all ATM locations on the map EnableAnimation | True / False | Enable playback of animation EnableDepositTax | True / False | Enables tax on new deposits EnableWithdrawalTax | True / False | Enables tax on withdrawals EnableServiceTax | True / False | Enables service tax (debited every day) EnableMoneyTransferTax | True / False | Enables tax on the amount of transfer between the characters DepositTax | Number or percent.
+LoseCashOnDeath | True / False | Lose all cash when you die LoseCashOnArrest | True / False | Lose all cash when you get arrested ShowAllATMLocations | True / False | Show all ATM locations on the map EnableAnimation | True / False | Enable playback of animation EnableDepositTax | True / False | Enable tax on new deposits EnableWithdrawalTax | True / False | Enable tax on withdrawals EnableServiceTax | True / False | Enable service tax (debited every day) EnableMoneyTransferTax | True / False | Enable tax on the amount of transfer between the characters DepositTax | Number or percent.
 E.g. 4500 or 3% | - WithdrawalTax | Number or percent.
 E.g. 4732 or 5% | -
 ServiceTax | Number or percent.
 E.g. 125 or 0.5% | -